 The family farm sits up on a hill that overlooks the James River.
 It’s one of the prettiest places I have ever seen—the rolling pastures, the hayfields down in the low grounds, deep pine woods on all sides.
 I could saddle my little paint pony and ride all day without covering the same ground twice.
 My sister and I would pack a lunch and tie up when we got tired.
 Even then, we knew how lucky we were.
 The family had come close to losing the farm when my grandfather died, right before I was born.
 So we never took the place for granted.
 Talk around the dinner table at night often focused on how to hang onto the farm.
 It still does.
 I learned from the time I could talk that the land is worth fighting for.
-Last year my parents donated a conservation easement on the old family farm and we all breathed a sigh of relief.
+When my parents donated a conservation easement on the farm, we all breathed a sigh of relief.

 When did you first dream of owning a ranch?

 When I was six years old, my parents took us to a ranch in Wyoming.
 From that point on, I was obsessed with the West.
 I never did get it out of my system.
 So my fourth year in college, when all my friends were interviewing for jobs on Wall Street, I was sending out resumes to ranches in Wyoming.
 They were not hiring many women then, so when I got a job as a wrangler on a 200 square mile ranch in South Eastern Wyoming, I was ecstatic.
 The dirt road into the ranch was eight miles long and it was surrounded by National Forest and BLM land on all sides.
 I was in heaven.
-I love being in the “middle of nowhere.”
+I love being in the middle of nowhere.

 When did you start training horses?

 I started riding when I was five years old.
 When I was twelve, my trainer, Joe Fargis, bought a wild pony out of a field for me to break.
 When I said I didn’t know how, he said “figure it out.”
 He always pushed me to do things that were advanced for my age.
-If we ever said the word “can’t” he would grit his teeth and say “Don’t ever say can’t, you can do anything you want to do.”
+If we ever said the word “can’t,” he would grit his teeth and say “Don’t ever say can’t, you can do anything you want to do.”
 I called him a couple weeks ago and said “do you realize you created a monster?”
 As you know, I do not take no for an answer very easily.
 When I was working on cattle stations in Australia, the ringers tried to tell me I couldn’t break brumbies because I couldn’t “hold ‘em.”
 I was determined to do it without ropes and chains, so we had a little competition to see who could start the most horses.
-Eddie, the old aboriginal and Lee, a young Jackaroo teamed up on one horse–roped it, blindfolded it, and hobbled all four legs together with these chains called spiders.
+Eddie, the old ringer, and Lee, a young Jackaroo teamed up on one horse–roped it, blindfolded it, and hobbled all four legs together with these chains called spiders.
 I was in the round pen with nothing but a halter and a saddle and they kept looking over saying “just let us know when you need help with the spiders.”
 George, the boss said he overheard them at lunch that day asking “how did she get that saddle on that horse?”
 A few days later we were riding the horses we started out to the mustering camp.
 When we got back a few weeks later, Lee tried to buy one of the mares I had started.
 No one ever gives you a compliment in Australia, but that was pretty close.